Ayşe Hümaşah Sultan: Early life

+Marriages

 First marriage

-Ayşe Hümaşah married two times.
-Her first husband was the future Grand vizier, Şemsi Ahmet Pasha.
-The two together had ten children including, Sultanzade Abdurrahman Bey, Sultanzade Mehmed Bey, Sultanzade Şehid Mustafa Pasha, Sultanzade Osman Bey, and Saliha Sultan.
+Ayşe Hümaşah married three times.
+Her first husband was the future Grand vizier, Semiz Ahmed Pasha.
+They married on 27 November 1557, when she was sixteen.
+The two together had ten children.
 Her mother used to send two thousand ducats to the couple every week.
-Ahmet Pasha became grand vizier in 1579, and died in 1580.
+Semiz Ahmed Pasha became grand vizier in 1579 until his death on 27 April 1580.

 Second marriage

-After Ahmet's death, Ayşe Hümaşah married Feridun Ahmed Bey, who had served twice as the head scribe of the imperial chancery.
+After Ahmed's death, Ayşe Hümaşah married Feridun Ahmed Bey, who had served twice as the head scribe of the imperial chancery.
 The marriage took place on 7 April 1582.
 Kizlar Agha Mehmed Agha, served as her agent, while Miralem Mahmud Agha served as Feridun Pasha's agent.
 The marriage was performed by Sheikh-ul-Islam Çivizade Hacı Mehmet Efendi.
 Her dowry was thirty five thousand gold coins.
 The marriage, however, lasted only eleven months because the pasha died on 16 March 1583.

+Third marriage (?)

+According to rumors, Ayşe Hümaşah Sultan would also have married Mahmud Hudayi Pasha.
+This marriage is thought to have taken place in 1590.
+But there is no clear evidence to confirm the marriage.